Whitewashing (beauty): Advertising

-A clear example of beauty whitewashing is a L'Oreal advertisement which used Beyoncé Knowles, it was printed in Elle magazine and Essence magazine.
-Beyoncé Knowles' skin was digitally retouched to appear lighter in Elle magazine compare to the Essence magazine targeted at African American women.
+A clear example of beauty whitewashing is a L'Oreal advertisement which used Beyoncé Knowles.
+It was printed in Elle magazine and Essence magazine.
+Knowles' skin was digitally retouched to appear lighter in Elle than in Essence, which is targeted at African American women.
 This brought the corporation under fire for a significant period.
 Other examples include celebrities such as Halle Berry, Brandy, Mariah Carey, Rihanna, Freida Pinto, Jennifer Lopez, Tyra Banks, Leona Lewis, Jennifer Hudson, Gabourey Sidibe and Queen Latifah, in which these figures were subjected to skin lightening during the editing stage of promotional photoshoots.
-In 2014, Vanity Fair was accused of lightening Lupita Nyong’o in the “Vanities” section when red carpet photos differed widely than the ones in the magazine.
+In 2014, Vanity Fair was accused of lightening Lupita Nyong'o in the "Vanities" section when red carpet photos differed widely from the ones in the magazine.

 The photo and video-sharing app, Snapchat, also attracted public criticism in 2016 for potential whitewashing in its photo filters.
 A particular target of this outcry was the use of words such as "beautify" and "pretty" associated with the skin-lightening filters.